-(see pages 66 for revised information)

-Students are placed on academic warningwhen their cumulative GPA drops below 2.0

-after being on good standing.
+Students are placed on academic warning when their cumulative GPA drops below 2.0 after being on good standing.

-Students on academic warning will be required to enroll in a free 12-week SDEV 0012 consisting of a weekly class session and/or a weekly meeting with a success coach.
+Students on academic warning will be required to enroll in a free 12-week SDEV 0012 consisting of a weekly class session and/or a bi-weekly meeting with a success coach.

 If the student is absent from three SDEV 0012 class meetings and/or meetings with a success coach, the student will be dropped from all enrolled courses.
-A hold preventing future registrations will also be added to the student account until the student meets with the Dean of Academic Support and Student Success.
+A hold preventing future registrations will also be added to the student account until the student meets with the Dean of Academic Support & Student Success:

-Students who are on academic warning and fail to increase their cumulative GPA to a 2.0 or above at the end of the semester will be placed on academic probation the following semester.
+Students who are on academic warning and fail to increase their cumulative GPA to a 2.0 or higher at the end of the semester will be placed on academic probation the following semester: